Avsar/Mendix-How-To/create_page_to_add_a_tool_to_the_tools_page.md

    ![](16.png)

-12. Repeat steps 8 to 12 for the other text box to add the **Code** attribute label.
+12.Repeat steps 8 to 12 for the other text box to add the **Code** attribute label.